Neil LaBute: 2010–present

 The Break of Noon premiered Off-Broadway at the Lucille Lortel Theatre in an MCC Theater production on October 28, 2010 (previews), running to December 22, 2010.
-The play then opened in 2011 in Los Angeles at the Geffen Theater, again directed by Jo Bonney, with January 25 preview and opening on February 2.
+The play then opened in 2011 in Los Angeles at the Geffen Theater for a second time directed by Jo Bonney, with a January 25 preview and opening on February 2.
 It ran through March 6.
 It featured Tracee Chimo, David Duchovny, John Earl Jelks, and Amanda Peet.

-LaBute took part in the Bush Theatre's 2011 project Sixty Six Books, for which he wrote a piece based upon a book of the King James Bible.
+LaBute took part in London's Bush Theatre's 2011 project Sixty Six Books, for which he wrote a piece based upon a book of the Bible.
 In 2012, he joined the Chicago-based storefront theatre company, Profiles Theatre as a Resident Artist.
-The Way We Get By opened Off-Broadway at the Second Stage Theatre on May 19, 2015, starring Amanda Seyfried and Thomas Sadoski, with direction by Leigh Silverman.
+The Way We Get By opened Off-Broadway at the Second Stage Theater on May 19, 2015, starring Amanda Seyfried and Thomas Sadoski with direction by Leigh Silverman.

-The LaBute New Theater Festival is a festival of world premiere one-act plays that is produced by William Roth and St. Louis Actors' Studio each summer at their Gaslight Theater and each winter at 59E59 street theaters in New York.
-In 2013, Some Girl(s) was directed by Daisy von Scherler Mayer, with the screenplay adapted by Labute's from his 2005 play.
-In an interview with Screen Comment's Sam Weisberg, he said: "I have had a lot of people direct my material for the theater, but I haven't had anyone do my work on film.
+The LaBute New Theater Festival is a festival of world premiere one-act plays which is produced by William Roth and St. Louis Actors' Studio each summer at their Gaslight Theater in St. Louis, Missouri and each winter at 59E59 street theaters in New York.
+In 2013, Some Girl(s) was directed by Daisy von Scherler Mayer, with the screenplay adapted by Labute from his 2005 play.
+In an interview with Sam Weisberg of Screen Comment, he said: "I have had a lot of people direct my material for the theater, but I haven't had anyone do my work on film.
 I was excited by what would be brought to it.
 It was great to have someone else in there that you could trust visually and intellectually and emotionally to make something that was respectful of the material but also creative."

-In August 2016, the Utah Shakespeare Festival produced a preview of LaBute's play How to Fight Loneliness in Cedar City, Utah, and announced its intention to stage the play during its 2017 summer season.
+In August 2016, the Utah Shakespeare Festival in Cedar City produced a preview of LaBute's play How to Fight Loneliness and announced its intention to stage the play during its 2017 summer season.
 In February 2018, MCC Theater terminated its relationship with him ending his place as their playwright-in-residence and their plans to produce his next play Reasons to Be Pretty Happy in the summer.
 Blake West, MCC Theater's executive director, said, “We’re committed to creating and maintaining a respectful and professional work environment for everyone we work with.”
 In September 2018, it was announced that Netflix had given order for the production of the science fiction miniseries The I-Land.
 LaBute is credited as the showrunner and executive producer of the miniseries.
 The miniseries premiered on September 12, 2019.